Information on Teagasc Student Maintenance Grant Scheme – 1st Time Applicant

-- If your normal residence is 45 kilometres or less from the college being attended, the adjacent rate of maintenance grant is payable.
-This rate applies to all students living within the 45km distance whether mature students, dependent or independent
+- If your normal residence is less than 30 kilometres from the college being attended, the adjacent rate of maintenance grant is payable.
+This rate applies to all students whether mature students, dependent or independent.

 Payment of Student Grants

-- Maintenance grant payments will be calculated on daily attendance.
-Students will not be paid for non attendance unless specifically allowed under the grant scheme
+- Maintenance grant payments will be calculated on daily attendance, to include both face-to-face and remote delivery.
+Students will not be paid for non attendance unless specifically allowed under the grant scheme.

 Application Procedures for the Teagasc Student Maintenance Grant Scheme

-- Application Form and Guidance Notes will be available in early July.
+- Application Form and Guidance Notes will be available here from early July.

 - Applicants are advised to assemble relevant information i.e. you should start assembling information that will be required e.g. statements of income as indicated above.